Karl Ove Knausgård: Later works

-Between 2015 and 2016, Knausgaard published his Seasons Quartet, a series of four books entitled Autumn, Winter, Spring, and Summer.
+Between 2015 and 2016, Knausgård published his Seasons Quartet, a series of four books entitled Autumn, Winter, Spring, and Summer.
 These books are also autobiographical in nature, consisting of diary excerpts, letters, and other personal materials.
 These books were released in English between 2017 and 2018.

-Knausgaard has also written works devoted to the visual arts.
+Knausgård has also written works devoted to the visual arts.
 He co-authored Anselm Kiefer: Transition from Cool to Warm, a book in 2018 on the German artist Anselm Kiefer with James Lawrence.
-In 2019, Knausgaard published a monograph on the Norwegian artist Edvard Munch, and his interview about Munch also appeared as a highlight of the British Museum's 2019 exhibition catalog, Edvard Munch: Love and Angst, by curator Giulia Bartrum.
+In 2019, Knausgård published a monograph on the Norwegian artist Edvard Munch, and his interview about Munch also appeared as a highlight of the British Museum's 2019 exhibition catalogue, Edvard Munch: Love and Angst, by curator Giulia Bartrum.

 In October 2019 Knausgård became the sixth writer chosen to contribute to the Future Library project.

 Knausgård's essay collection, In the Land of the Cyclops (2018), was first published in English in January 2021.

+In its June, 2025 special anniversary issue commemorating 175 years of publishing, Harper's Magazine featured a long essay by Knausgård (referenced below) titled "The Reenchanted World: On finding mystery in the digital age."
+The magazine's editors noted on the essay's title page that it was part of a series supported by the John Templeton Foundation.

+Novel series 2020–2025

-In September 2020 Knausgård's novel Morgenstjernen ("The Morning Star") was published to critical acclaim in Norway.
+In September 2020 Knausgård's novel Morgenstjernen ("The Morning Star"), a story about a number of peoples' everyday life in southern Norway while a mysteriously bright star appears in the sky, was published to critical acclaim in Norway.
 Danish and Swedish translations were published a few months later to great critical acclaim.

-It was sold in advance to fifteen countries.